Tips for New InMotion Parents

 What do they wear?

-Most girls wear tights (usually pink for ballet) with a leotard and a skirt for ballet classes.
+Tights are required (usually pink for ballet) with a leotard and a skirt for ballet classes.
 Tights are recommended for modesty reasons.
 Let’s face it…no one wants their little ballerina to bare her bottom during class!
 Hair should be in a pony tail or bun.

 For other classes, a leotard and tights.
 A skirt or shorts may be added.
 All dancewear should be form-fitting so teachers can view and correct technique.